synthMoza/scanningUtility/README.md

 * Only one type of suspicious content in each file

 # How to Build and Run
+This program is written for Windows (after a series of test, it turns out that Linux and Windows might vary in test results, especially for .exe files).

 Create a directory ```build``` in the repository folder, then open the terminal in the repository and type:
 ```
 cd build